perarnau/xkaapi/README.txt

 read the INSTALL file
 ===========================================================================

-== About CKAAPI ==
+== About XKAAPI ==

-CKAAPI means C implementation of Kernel for Adaptative, Asynchronous Parallel and Interactive programming.
+XKAAPI means C implementation of Kernel for Adaptative, Asynchronous Parallel and Interactive programming.
 It is a C library that allows to execute multithreaded computation with data flow synchronization between threads.
 The library is able to schedule fine/medium size grain program on distributed